osamasalem/osamasalem.github.io/content/blog/creating-couple-iterator.md

 I really enjoyed this deep dive - tinkering at a low level in Rust is always fun and enlightening.
 This experiment revealed interesting edge cases, especially around ZST aliasing and iterator design in unsafe Rust.

+Handling ZSTs is also discussed in the [Rustonomicon](https://doc.rust-lang.org/nomicon/vec/vec-zsts.html) which takes a different approach to dealing with them.
+I personally find that method a bit more of a gimmicky - but it’s definitely worth checking out if you’re curious.

 I made a few assumptions and simplifications for clarity, so if you spot something worth improving, please reach out or comment - I’d love to hear your thoughts!